-The "European Health Forum Award" has been inaugurated to commemorate the tenth anniversary of the European Health Forum Gastein.
+The most important innovation this year, however, was the European Health Forum Award, which is to be presented annually starting this year.
 This new accolade will distinguish health policy initiatives in Europe that contribute to tackling key challenges faced by public health services.
 The European Health Forum Award will be awarded annually in future.
 The prize is sponsored by the Austrian Ministry of Health Family and Youth, Siemens Medical Solutions, Pfizer Germany, the Austrian Federal Chamber of Commerce and Pharmig (the Austrian trade association of the pharmaceutical industry).